This article provides an overview of the contextual help button Touchpoint.

 Currently, contextual help buttons CANNOT be branded.
-If you want to use custom styled buttons, we recommend using contextual help Touchpoints (which can be style as desired) instead.
+If you want to use custom styled buttons, we recommend using the contextual help Touchpoint instead.

 Example use case